U.S. flag

 Hate Crimes

-According to the Department of Justice, hate crimes are defined, at the federal level, as a crime motivated by bias against race, color, religion, national origin, sexual orientation, gender, gender identity, or disability.
+According to the Department of Justice, hate crimes are defined, at the federal level, as a crime motivated by bias against actual or perceived characteristics listed in the Matthew Shepard and James Byrd, Jr. Hate Crimes Prevention Act - 18 U.S.C. § 249.
 Acts of prejudice that are not crimes and do not involve violence, threats, or property damage are called bias or hate incidents.

 Date Last Reviewed